 Having a “Big Mac” was a special treat as a kid and yesterday I decided to make my own from scratch.
-My very first job in the “world of cooking” was at McDonald’s as a grill cook in the early 80’s when I was a Junior in High School.
+My very first job in the “world of cooking” was at McDonald’s as a grill cook in the early 80s when I was a Junior in High School.
 That was in the days before microwaving or holding trays were used for griddled meat.
 Everything was seared on the grill using frozen beef patties and a special press.
-I can remember leaning into the press while the moisture and fat vaporised from the patties after coming into contact with the hot griddle, misting into the air and on me.
+I can remember leaning into the press while the moisture and fat vaporized from the patties after coming into contact with the hot grill, misting into the air and on me.
 Leaving me to smell like “McDonald’s” as my siblings put it, when I got home from my shift.
 The patties made a special sound when seared right.
 The other sign, if it was done right was the caramelized crust of the seared side once you flipped the patty over.
 Never once did we press the patties after flipping.
 I was taught that is how you force out all the natural juices from the meat and end up with a dry burger.

-Here my version of the classic jingle: “Two All-Beef Sirloin Patties, Homemade Special Sauce, Lettuce, Sharp American Cheese, Dill Pickles, Minced Onions – on Homemade Sesame Seed Buns”
+Here is my version of the classic jingle: “Two All-Beef Sirloin Patties, Homemade Special Sauce, Lettuce, Sharp American Cheese, Dill Pickles, Minced Onions – on Homemade Sesame Seed Buns”

 Replicating the taste and texture of all the components isn’t too hard of a task.
 There are three items that require preparation before the cooking and assembling of the “Mac.”

-Second the Secret Sauce: Now here where I searched the Internet and YouTube for my inspiration.
+Second the Secret Sauce: Now here is where I searched the Internet and YouTube for my inspiration.
 I also relied on my own taste memory of the sauce.
-I would describe the flavor as creamy, zesty, slightly sweet and acidic, with just a hint of spiciness.
+I would describe the flavor as creamy, zesty, slightly sweet, and acidic, with just a hint of spiciness.
 The amounts can be varied to your taste.
 Know it is best to make the sauce at least 2 hours or more ahead of time and refrigerate to help the flavors develop.

 - 1 Tbsp.
 White Vinegar